brooks-builds/full-stack-todo-rust-course/backend/rust/axum/README.md

 This video was recorded live on Twitch at https://twitch.tv/brookzerker if you want to check out what Brooks is up to recently.

+Axum 0.6 has been released!
+You can view the release notes for 0.6 and future versions at [https://github.com/tokio-rs/axum/blob/main/axum/CHANGELOG.md](https://github.com/tokio-rs/axum/blob/main/axum/CHANGELOG.md).

 **Legend**

 - [ ] Unit